 3. Mix things up.

 If you’re stuck in the same ole, same ole every day, change it up.
 I’m a huge creature of habit but if I get the blahs, I like to take one day and do something different!
 Maybe have a movie or game day with your family.
+There are tons of fun games on sites like slot27.
 Maybe pile in your car and go to a museum.
 Or go for a winter hike.
 Go visit some friends.
 Just stop the blah routine in its tracks and do something else.

 4. Use citrus.